wduquette/joe/mdbook/src/extending/registered_types.md

 ## Stringification

-When Joe converts a value to a string, it does so via `Joe::stringify`.
-For proxied types, this defaults to returning the value's normal Java `toString()`.
+When Joe converts a value to a string, it does so using a function called `Joe::stringify`.
+If the value belongs to a proxied type, `Joe::stringify` calls the proxy's `stringify()` method, which returns the result of the values `toString()` by default.

 To change how a value is stringified at the script level, override `ProxyType::stringify`.
 For example, `NumberType` ensures that